Chart Color Schemes

 Infrastructure

-Sheidow Park - Trott Park has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Sheidow Park - Trott Park has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects that may affect this region.
-Notable ones include Sheidow Park Primary School Modernisation, Happy Valley Drive Intersections Planning Study, Valley Central Shopping Centre Redevelopment, and Southern Expressway Duplication.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified ten projects expected to impact the region.
+Notable initiatives include Sheidow Park Primary School Modernisation, Happy Valley Drive Intersections Planning Study, Valley Central Shopping Centre Redevelopment, and Southern Expressway Duplication.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.